 Short version of the race: Conall gets an official finish.
 I do not.

 Longer version: There are over 400 humans and 46 dogs in the race.
 This is a surprise; I had no idea it had grown so much over the years.
 Those numbers make for crowded single-track trail and stressful running conditions with a dog, especially in the early miles.
-I keep Conall on leash, but he typically runs in front of me and given how big and fluffy he is, makes a better door than window, especially on trails.
+I keep Conall on leash, but he typically runs off leash and several feet in front of me; given how big and fluffy he is, he makes a better door than window, especially on trails.
 Around mile six, I catch a toe on some lava rock and because Conall’s still pulling on the leash, do a full-body slam, coming down hard.
 With bruised ego and scrapes on one palm but otherwise okay, I get up, dust myself off, and rethink my race strategy.

 I don’t see Conall again for miles, despite being assured by race and aid station volunteers along the course that he’s looking great and just a quarter mile ahead of me.
 Always “just a quarter mile” ahead of me, no matter how fast I try to run.
 Arrggghh!
 I grow increasingly worried about the heat – temps are reaching the low 70s – and whether he’s drinking any water at aid stations.
 I’m thinking not.
 Is he going to get heat stroke?
 He’s a friggin’ Malamute, running in a thick fur coat through high desert terrain, no snow or free-running water in sight.